-The Investment Manager may also use one or more interest rate indices to set outperformance targets for the Sub-Investment Manager.
-The Sub-Investment Manager may also use indices for investment purposes (where such indices are UCITS-eligible), including taking exposure to their performance either through direct investment or the use of derivatives.
+The Investment Manager may also use one or more indices, including the Index, comprised of the types of assets in which the Sub-Fund may invest to constrain the investments made by Sub-Investment Managers in respect of the Sub-Fund or to set outperformance targets for Sub-Investment Managers.
+These constraints may, for example, take the forms of limits which relate to the issuers, durations, sector weights, country weights, credit ratings of the constituents of the indices and tracking error relative to the indices.
+The Sub-Investment Managers may also use these indices for investment purposes (where such indices are UCITS-eligible), including taking exposure to their performance either through direct investment or the use of derivatives or using the indices as a universe from which to select investments.
 Details of these specific indices will be contained in the annual report produced in respect of the Sub-Fund.
-Any index in which the Sub-Fund invests will be rebalanced regularly and on at least an annual basis, though such rebalancing may be more frequent subject to compliance with the requirements of the UCITS Regulations.
+Any index (including the Index) in which the Sub-Fund invests will be rebalanced regularly and on at least an annual basis, though such rebalancing may be more frequent subject to compliance with the requirements of the UCITS Regulations.
 Rebalancing may result in an increase in the costs of the Sub-Fund.